grokify/go-nist-sp-800-53/docsrc/rev5/low_baseline/ir.md

 ### IR-6: Incident Reporting

-Require personnel to report suspected incidents to the organizational incident response capability within {{ insert: param, ir-06_odp.01 }} ; and
+Require personnel to report suspected incidents to the organizational incident response capability within time period for personnel to report suspected incidents to the organizational incident response capability is defined; ; and

-Report incident information to {{ insert: param, ir-06_odp.02 }}.
+Report incident information to authorities to whom incident information is to be reported are defined;.

 The types of incidents reported, the content and timeliness of the reports, and the designated reporting authorities reflect applicable laws, executive orders, directives, regulations, policies, standards, and guidelines.
 Incident information can inform risk assessments, control effectiveness assessments, security requirements for acquisitions, and selection criteria for technology products.

-personnel is/are required to report suspected incidents to the organizational incident response capability within {{ insert: param, ir-06_odp.01 }};
+personnel is/are required to report suspected incidents to the organizational incident response capability within time period for personnel to report suspected incidents to the organizational incident response capability is defined;;

-incident information is reported to {{ insert: param, ir-06_odp.02 }}.
+incident information is reported to authorities to whom incident information is to be reported are defined;.

 Incident response policy